 But when the sun goes down and the market shuts its doors, the streets around La Placita come to life.
-Locals and visitors arrive in droves and music starts to play around every corner.
+Music starts to play around every corner and locals and visitors arrive in droves to party the night away.
 In just a few city blocks, you'll find high-end restaurants and bars next to chinchorros (inexpensive bar-restaurants), craft cocktails and Medalla beer, people dancing salsa in the streets, and so much more.

 La Placita Restaurants